Monday, 9 September 2013

 Romulus 4 Scarborough Athletic 2 (Saturday 7th September 2013) Northern Premier League Division One South (att: 171)

-After going up to Scarborough the previous week and seeing them dismantle Ashington in the FA Cup, I headed for Sutton Coldfield in optimistic mood.
-I’d only had a few hours shut eye after night shift, but the sun was shining and the train ride comfortable.
+After going up to Scarborough the previous week and seeing them dismantle Ashington in the FA Cup, I headed for Sutton Coldfield in an optimistic mood.
+I’d only had a few hours shut-eye after a night shift, but the sun was shining and the train ride was comfortable.

 My mood darkened at Birmingham New Street station as my scheduled train simply didn’t turn up, despite the insistence that it had from the platform assistant.
 I wasn’t the only mystified customer.
-Despite this I was at my destination just gone 2pm with my football accumulator placed on my IPhone.
+Despite this, I was at my destination just past 2pm with my football accumulator placed on my iPhone.

 The view was terrific as we looked down on the action.
 The artificial 3G pitch appeared to slow the game down, as the ball kept low and held up from through passes.
 Romulus had got off to an excellent start to the season and were obviously used to the surface.